Toward a Distributed Radio Telescope Using Global IoT Networks: Calibration Methods and Feasibility Analysis: Introduction

-\textit{Spectrum Usage Overlap:} Fig.~\ref{fig:spectrum_phone_Astronomy} illustrates the frequency bands relevant to both radio astronomy and commercial cellular communications below 9 GHz.
-In radio astronomy, the frequencies of interest encompass a broad continuum radiation as well as narrow spectral lines radiation produced by specific atomic and molecular transitions~\cite{thompson2017interferometry}.
-In contrast, modern cellular devices, exemplified by the iPhone 16, support a wide frequency range covering LTE, 5G, GPS, Wi-Fi, and UWB~\cite{appleStore}.
-The wide bandwidths available with such commercial equipment suggest that they could share spectrum usage and hardware systems for radio astronomy observations.

-\textit{Spectrum Sharing:} Traditional radio telescopes encounter substantial challenges in spectrum sharing primarily due to their structural design and operational environments~\cite{jaroenjittichai2017radio}.
+\textit{Spectrum Sharing:} Traditional radio telescopes encounter substantial challenges in spectrum sharing primarily due to their structural design and operational environments~\cite{jaroenjittichai2017radio, baan2004radio, bolli2013mobile, briggs2000removing, kesteven2007radio}.
 As shown in Fig.~\ref{fig:spectrum_sharing} (left), these instruments simultaneously capture both astronomical and wireless communication signals at the same frequencies.
-Due to the physical limitations of using a solid, large single reflector antenna system, they lack the ability to process or differentiate these signals independently~\cite{leshem2000multichannel}.
-Consequently, communication signals often disrupt astronomical observations, introducing noise that can obscure or distort valuable scientific data.
+Due to the physical limitations of using a solid, large single reflector antenna system, they lack the ability to process or differentiate these signals independently~\cite{leshem2000multichannel, briggs2005overview, fridman2001rfi, bhat2005radio, an2017radio, joardar2007design}.
+Consequently, communication signals often disrupt astronomical observations, introducing noise that can obscure or distort valuable scientific data~\cite{lanzerotti2001space, penzias1973millimeter, leshem2000radio, national2010spectrum, bean2022casa, emrich1993suggestions, dai2019spectrum}.

 The proposed radio telescope design depicted in Fig.~\ref{fig:spectrum_sharing} (right) overcomes these challenges by leveraging a network of widely dispersed IoT devices.
 Each device is configured to simultaneously capture astronomical and communication signals at the same frequency, time, and location.
-Digital beamforming is then applied to phase-align the astronomical signals, thereby maximizing the system's output SNR.
-Moreover, given that the SNR for most astronomical signals is below 0 dB, a threshold near the receiver's noise floor can be employed to suppress interference from stronger communication signals.
+Distributed digital beamforming technique~\cite{mghabghab2020open, nanzer2021distributed, peng2015radio} is then applied to phase-align the astronomical signals, thereby maximizing the system's output SNR.
+Moreover, as astronomical signals typically lie below the noise floor, mitigating strong communication interference renders the residual received signal approximately noise-limited.
 This processing strategy can treat communications signals as background noise and suppress them without corrupting astronomical signals.

+This means the proposed IoT-telescope can simultaneously support communication services (e.g., Wi-Fi, cellular) and contribute to astronomical observations, even when operating within the same frequency bands.